First Car

 Poetry by Cora Oma LongBorn: 12 Jul 1868 Michigan, USADeath: 24 May 1950 (aged 81) Genesee County, Michigan, USABurial: Mount Morris Cemetery Mount Morris, Genesee County, Michigan, USASpouses:James Nathaniel Wyant…

-Keep readingAlways the Right Thing by Roy O Richard – Rostie Publishing
+Keep readingDoing the Right Thing (Always the Right Thing) by Roy O Richard – Rostie Publishing

 Keep readingSTORY TERRACE Paperback by Frances Elizabeth Atchinson (Bacon) – Rostie Publishing